brucedsu/CMPS183-KittyWar/Sprint 3/Sprint 3 Plan.md

 ### Juan Gonzalez

 1. As an server developer, I need to add remaining packets and hooks for new abilities and cats.
- * All new cats should become avaialbe to existing players and new players
+ * All new cats should become available to existing players and new players

 ### Eric Martinez

-1. ???
+1. As a web developer, I need to keep polishing UI and add more animations.

- * ???
+ * Polish UI, better layout and graphics, add more colors

 ### Jiahua You